OperatorAsim-khan/content-idea-generator/README.md

-# 💡 Content Idea Generator
+# 💡Kreevo — AI-powered content tool for creators

 An AI-powered web app that generates 10 unique content ideas instantly based on your niche.
 Built for solo creators who need fresh ideas fast.